 Project Overview

 London Underground, aka the Tube, is an underground transport network operating 272 different stations, transporting up to 5 million people per day with up to 543 trains running at peak times.
-It is often impacted by delays and signal failures causing duress to thousands of customers simultaneously.
+It is often impacted by delays and signal failures, causing duress to thousands of customers simultaneously.
+The redesign aims to make the system more accessible and reliable, enabling travellers to adapt to disruptions more effectively and navigate the busy and complex network with ease.

 London Underground Redesign Unsolicited